The Most Colorful City in Nicaragua

 If you like a funky, colorful beach town with a lot of “characters,” gorgeous beaches, and unbelievable sunsets, San Juan del Sur may be the place for you.
 Set on a horseshoe bay, the thatched-roof restaurants, lack of high-rise hotels, dollar beers, and live music to suit any taste will remind you of those simple, fun beach days of your youth.
 With the city center only three-square blocks, you’ll know everyone and everyone will know you.
 Think of the sitcom Cheers…on the beach.

 A couple can live here for $1,500 a month.
 For $400 a month you can find a one-bedroom, furnished apartment close to the beach.
-You might spend $250 a month on food and that includes eating out at one of the 65 restaurants you can find in the town.
-Canadian Poutine, American barbecue, Indian cuisine, Spanish tapas, Asian wraps, five authentic Italian restaurants, gourmet food restaurants, handcrafted donuts and beer, Nicaraguan beach cuisine, and more announce that San Juan del Sur is indeed a place for “foodies.”
+You might spend $250 a month on food and that includes eating out at one of the many restaurants you can find in the town.
+Look for American barbecue, tapas, Asian wraps, tapas, Mediterranean food, Indian and several authentic Italian restaurants, gourmet food restaurants, handcrafted donuts and beer, Nicaraguan beach cuisine, and more that announce that San Juan del Sur is indeed a place for “foodies.”

 Your lifestyle can be anything you want in San Juan del Sur.
-If you like the idea of retiring in a hammock with a cold beer in hand, looking at the ocean from your deck, there’s no better place than this beach town.
+If you like the idea of lying in a hammock with a cold beer in hand, looking at the ocean from your deck, there’s no better place than this beach town.
 If you want something more substantial, it’s easy to open a business.
-We still need a good auto mechanic; home design store; acupuncturist; health food store with produce, essential oils and alternative medicine cures; and a landscaper.
+We still need a good auto mechanic shop; home design store; acupuncturist; health food store with produce, essential oils, and alternative medicine cures; and a landscaper.
 Any takers?

 If you’re looking to retire somewhere with 22 gorgeous beaches, half of them virgin (you won’t see anyone the entire day), make lots of new expat friends from all walks of life and from all different countries, eat well and live healthier, and have not a care in the world so you can really enjoy your retirement, San Juan del Sur is the place for you!